ibm-cloud-docs/key-protect/settings-ip-whitelisting.md

 Once you create an ip whitelist policy, your instance will be assigned a private endpoint port.
 You will need to [retrieve](#retrieve-ip-whitelist-port) the port and [specify](#send-private-ip-whitelist-traffic) the port number during each request via a private endpoint.
 - **There is limited ip whitelist support for service instances that are integrated with other {{site.data.keyword.Bluemix_notm}} services.**
-If your integrated service instance has an active ip whitelist policy, you will not be able to view the resources in your instance.
+If your integrated service instance has an active ip whitelist policy, you will not be able to view the resources in your instance via the UI.
 To find out more information about how ip whitelist policies affect service instances that are integrated with other {{site.data.keyword.Bluemix_notm}} services, see [Using ip whitelist policy on an instance that is integrated with other {{site.data.keyword.Bluemix_notm}} services](#ip-whitelist-s2s).
 - **When you enable ip whitelisting for your service instance, the resources in your instance will not be displayed in the UI.**
 After enabling an ip whitelist policy, you will only be able to view and access the keys and associated resources in your instance through the API, CLI, and SDK.